-I must say that I have been spoilt by the white sandy beaches and shallow turquoise waters in South-east Asia; hence, Maui beaches weren’t love at first sight.
-But a few electrifying experiences make it a special place.
-Also, I have this childhood memory: Hawaii being one of those far-away dreamland in the middle of the Pacific where you land to be greeted by beautiful orchid garlands and Mai tais (thanks to some travel programs on TV).
+I am spoilt by the white sandy beaches and shallow turquoise waters in South-east Asia; hence, Maui beaches weren’t love at first sight.
+But with a few electrifying experiences, I have a special place for Maui in my heart.
+Also, thanks to some TV programs Hawaii was one of my childhood dream destinations: a far-away paradise in the middle of the Pacific where you land to be greeted by beautiful orchid garlands and Mai tais.

-Here’s why you should spend a week in Maui Hawaii—deep-blue waters, giant waves, Humpback whales, green sea turtles, hula, black and red sand beaches.
+Here’s why you should spend a week in Maui Hawaii: deep-blue waters, towering waves, gentle Humpback whales, curious green sea turtles, hula, black and red sand beaches.
 And find out why Hawaii has been nicknamed the rainbow state.

 Our itinerary (Fly-in) Kahului —> Kaanapali (4days&4nights) —>Kihei (3days&3nights) —>Kaanapali (fly-out)

-After a scenic airport landing in Kahului, we headed to get our first Hawaiian meal: fried spam musubi (yes that’s right, it’s called spam!) and loco moco (rice topped with egg, gravy, and meat) in Da Kitchen Cafe.
+After a scenic airport landing in Kahului, we headed to get our first Hawaiian meal in Da Kitchen Cafe: fried spam musubi (yes that’s right, it’s called spam!) and loco moco which is rice topped with egg, gravy, and meat.
 Oh wait, did I tell you that nobody welcomed us with orchid leis (garlands).
 Sadness. 🙁

 Four nights in Kaanapali

 We drove the Honoapiilani highway past lush green hills and sugarcane fields to our hotel in Kaanapali.
 Kaanapali is situated close to the historic whaling town of Lahaina and has numerous staying options.
-An ocean front room with a view of the island Molokai was our abode for four nights.
+Our abode for four nights was an ocean front room with a view of the island Molokai.

 Hawaii does not have water bungalows; instead, there are three kinds of rooms – partial ocean view, ocean view, and oceanfront.